Web Security Headers¶

 - Prevents the browser from leaking GET parameters to linked sites via HTTPS or leaking the domain over unencrypted HTTP altogether.

-- Enforce that the site may only be loaded via HTTPS for the next two days.
+- Enforce that the site may only be loaded via HTTPS for the next (non-leap) year.

 X-Xss-Protection: 1; mode=block